ishiikurisu/Lab/README.md

 # Projects

+This folder works well with the following repositories:

+- github.com/ishiikurisu/edf
+- github.com/ishiikurisu/sst
+- github.com/lab-neuro-comp/EDF
+- github.com/lab-neuro-comp/SST

+# Sketches

-My projects can be accessed in the [`src`](https://github.com/ishiikurisu/EEG/tree/master/src) folder.
+My sketches can be accessed in the [`src`](https://github.com/ishiikurisu/EEG/tree/master/src) folder.
 Every code here is intended to be run on Windows.

-EDF
----

-The objective of this project is to read files in EDF format using [Go](https://golang.org) so they can be treated by many different software.
-It's composed of the [`edf`](https://github.com/ishiikurisu/EEG/tree/master/src/EDF) folder.
-Currently, we can manage EDF+ files, and they are expected to be used as part of [PROTOLIZE!2](https://github.com/lab-neuro-comp/P2).

 ## Beck's Inventories ##